5 Minute Recipes/ Asian Recipes/ Condiments and Sauces/ Japanese/ Recipes

 What You’ll Need

-• Miso Paste – White miso (also known as shiro miso) is a great choice for this recipe as it is a little sweeter and milder than red miso.
-But if you know you love the depth and intensity of red miso (also known as aka miso), feel free to use that.
+• Miso Paste – Different types of miso will lend quite a different flavour to your finished miso butter.
+We generally like to use white miso (also known as shiro miso) as it is a little sweeter and milder than red miso.
+But if you know you love the depth and intensity of red miso (also known as aka miso), feel free to use that instead.

 • Butter – It’s best to use unsalted butter since miso paste is already quite salty in flavour.
 However, if you have salted butter on hand you can still use that too.
 You just might need to use less butter or tweak the ratio of ingredients to get the flavour just how you like it.
 You can also use vegan butter for a dairy-free alternative.